Jefferies lifts Skillz Inc. [SKLZ] price estimate. Who else is bullish?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Skillz Inc. stock has also loss -4.50% of its value over the past 7 days.
-However, SKLZ stock has inclined by 4.05% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -2.40% and lost -2.40% year-on date.
+Johnson Fistel, LLP is investigating potential claims on behalf of Skillz Inc. (“Skillz” or the “Company”) (NYSE: SKLZ) against certain of its officers and directors.

+It opened the trading session at $17.30, the shares rose to $17.87 and dropped to $16.84, the range by which the price of stock traded the whole day.
+The daily chart for SKLZ points out that the company has recorded -20.26% loss over the past six months.
+However, it is still -73.0% lower than its most recent low trading price.

-The market cap for SKLZ stock reached $8.08 billion, with 359.83 million shares outstanding and 275.03 million shares in the current float.
-Compared to the average trading volume of 20.73M shares, SKLZ reached a trading volume of 8948091 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 20.61M shares, SKLZ reached to a volume of 5957454 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Skillz Inc. [SKLZ]:
+Here is what top equities market gurus are saying about Skillz Inc. [SKLZ]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SKLZ shares is $24.25 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SKLZ stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.